 So far, we’ve analyzed how to reduce the cost to develop a mobile app.
 However, many companies try to save money by skipping critical steps of product development and considering certain actions unnecessary.

-Our head of the business development department Anton Baryshevskyi supported colleagues and noted that:
+Our head of the business development department Anton Baryshevskyi noted that:

 “Only 5% of all product innovations succeed.
 Admitting that your idea belongs to the other 95% after 18 months of active processing is a really tough decision[...]
 That’s why we at Mind Studios always focus on the discovery and idea validation stages before enrolling in any product design and development.
 We strive to gather extensive data about the problem, potential users, and the market to make only data-driven decisions on further product development.”